talentsec/lev_doc/tutorial/README.md

 ## Overview

 First of all, in order to run the tools and workflows on Leviathan, you need to complete the configuration and setup of the local environment.
-There are 3 steps in the local environment configuration, namely: creation of the preliminary environment, acquisition and upload of credentials, and startup of the environment.
+There are 3 steps in the local environment configuration, namely: Preliminary Environment Installation, Acquisition and Upload of credentials, and startup of the environment.
 The specific usage of different operating system environments is different.
 This manual is divided into the installation and configuration of three operating system environments: Windows, Linux and Mac.
 Each environment has the following three steps:

-- Prerequisite environment installation (Docker installation)
+- Preliminary Environment Installation (Install Docker)
 - Credential acquisition and upload
 - Environment startup